 Your target groups in the DACH countries have multiple options for receiving information on your brand, your products, and even your competitors.
 They can look anywhere they want and at any time it’s convenient for them.

 Some of these channels are provided and fed by you directly, like your German website, your podcast, and German language social sites.
 Others contain information from third parties (which you can also feed).

 All of them can form a part of the omnichannel customer journey.
 To be visible and convincing, you need a solid presence at all relevant points, since you never know where the journey starts and how it continues.

 At the physical point of sale (PoS), customers have the opportunity to get practical information on your products.
 If you leave it to chance, customers could view your products with a mindset you might feel they shouldn't have.
 Thus, you will want to convey strong messages, visually and verbally at this point.

 Your own website is the place where the heavy lifting is done.
 It is here, you convince customers (and convert them).
-With the exception of your physical PoS, all other touchpoints should be linked to your website and direct customers to it.
+Every touchpoint, including your physical PoS, and all other touchpoints should be linked to your website and direct customers to it.

 Customers receive marketing e-mails every day.
 Some they like, others they don't.
 Feeling your customers' pain will help you get a feeling for the intensity and scope of your e-mail marketing.